 Cons of hiring a marketing agency

-It’s typically harder to get out of an agency agreement opposed to an agreement with an independent contractor.
-Many agencies like to lock you in for a 12-month agreement since that’s when they typically start producing inbound marketing results.
-Many agencies I know also like to front-load the work (setup, development, content creation) and spread the payments out over 12-months, therefore, they really won’t let you cancel your agreement.
+It’s typically harder to get out of an agency agreement as opposed to an agreement with an independent contractor.
+Many agencies like to lock you in for a 12-month agreement because that’s when they typically start producing inbound marketing results.
+Many agencies I know also like to front-load the work (setup, development, content creation) and spread the payments out over 12 months, therefore, they really won’t let you cancel your agreement.

 A common complaint of agencies is that they can be slow to respond and get things done, a client will request a website change, a revision, or for an email to be sent and have to wait a week for a response.